-Observe detailed photo of a dog’s eye.
+Observe a detailed photo of a dog’s eye.
 Study it.

-Although there aren’t many details visible on this drawing but the basic outline should match the dog’s face impression.
+Although there aren’t many details visible on this drawing the basic outline should match the dog’s facial impression.

 You may have also noticed that I changed the initial female dog sketch to a male dog ;-)

-You can sometimes make these changes while you draw dog.
+You can sometimes make these changes while you draw a dog.

 This Dachshund will be made in two colors.
 Dark brown (almost black) and light brown.

-The nose and area around mouth, the bottoms of legs and the belly which is not very visible from this angle are light brown.
+The nose and area around the mouth, the bottoms of legs, and the belly which is not very visible from this angle are light brown.